hamfat/hamfat.github.io/_pages/about.md

 </div>
 </body>

-Before joining Massey, I received an MSc in Mathematical Sciences from African Institute for Mathematical Sciences in Ghana and a B.Tech in Industrial Mathematics from the Federal University of Technology, Akure in Nigeria.
+Before joining Massey, I received an MSc in Mathematical Sciences from the African Institute for Mathematical Sciences in Ghana and a B.Tech in Industrial Mathematics from the Federal University of Technology, Akure in Nigeria.
 I also had a diploma in Statistics from the Federal Polytechnic Ede in Osun State, Nigeria.

 News
 ===